 According to the Centers for Disease Control and Prevention, not counting some kinds of skin cancer, breast cancer is the most common cancer in women in the United States, no matter a person’s race or ethnicity.
-In 2018, 2,955 women in Florida died from Female Breast Cancer, and in Orange County, 145 women have died from Female Breast Cancer.

 - Get and stay at a healthy weight

 - Choose to breast-feed

 - Quit smoking and or vaping